stenjo/stryker-net-presentation/slides.md

 </v-click>

 <v-click>
-BTW: The overall score for the LeadTime module tests is 67%. <br/><br/>
+BTW: The overall score for the LocationService module tests is 67%. <br/><br/>
 How do I know?
 </v-click>